Breville Oracle Jet Review: Worth the Wait?

 Not suitable for true espresso nerds

 Having reached the end of this initial Breville Oracle Jet review, I must say I’m more eager than ever to get my hands on the thing.
-I must say I’m really hoping this machine will stand out from its siblings and convince me that it brings improvements to the table.
+I’m really hoping this machine will stand out from its siblings and convince me that it brings improvements to the table.

-As I mentioned at the start of this review, I’m going to buy the Oracle Jet as soon as it’s available for purchase.
+As I mentioned at the start of this review, I’m going to buy the Oracle Jet as soon as it’s back in stock at Seattle Coffee Gear.
 So, if you’re interested to find out how it performs, keep checking back in!

 That’s it for my initial Breville Oracle Jet review.
 Are you as excited about this new machine as I am?
 Let’s discuss in the comments section!